 Topeka, Kansas 66612-1258

-Kansas employees who work in Kansas, whether in Wichita, Garden City, Goodland, Salina, Manhattan, Emporia, Johnson County, or anywhere else in the state, will need to work through the EEOC in Kansas City, Kansas, office.
+Kansas employees who work in Kansas, whether in Wichita, Garden City, Goodland, Salina, Manhattan, Emporia, Shawnee County, or anywhere else in the state, will need to work through the EEOC in Kansas City, Kansas, office.
 For the most part, the EEOC can work with you through the mail and by telephone.
 It is also possible to use the Internet and e-mail to communicate about your Kansas employment discrimination issue.

 What Happens after a Charge of Employment Discrimination is Filed with EEOC?